 As a guideline this recipe used 22.5 minutes of pressure cooking per pound of meat for a super tender pot roast, or 20 minutes of pressure cooking time for a firmer piece of meat both followed by a 15-minute natural pressure release.

 As a suggestion for sides you can remove the pot roast at the end of cooking, and tent on a plate.
 Add cut potatoes and carrots to the Instant Pot with the remaining broth, and cook on high pressure for 12 minutes, and follow with a natural pressure release of 10 minutes.
-Or you can pair this up with my Perfect Instant Pot Mashed Potatoes or Instant Pot Green Beans with Onions!

 If you would like to make gravy, strain all the vegetables from the remaining broth (there will be plenty), and add enough cornstarch to thicken.
 Salt and pepper the gravy to your taste.
 Serve immediately, or store in an airtight container for up to one week.